alexisgrau/ftp-remote-edit-vscode/README.md

 To contribute to the project :
 - make a fork of my repository
-- follow the flow as described in local development above, just skip getting started
+- follow the flow as described in local development above, just change repository url
 - Create a new banch as "issue-(issue id)" [link to issues](https://github.com/alexisgrau/ftp-remote-edit-vscode/issues)
 - write your code to fulfill the issue
 - follow the code style of the project, including indentation, and documentation